PhaseJumps: fast computation of zeros from planar grid samples: Analysis of the Input Model

 {\bf Step 3}.
-Finally, we cover the domain $\Omega_L$ with $O(L^2)$ translates of the square $[-1, 1]^2$, which we denote $[-1,1]^2+\omega^L_{j,k}$.
+Finally, we cover the disk $\overline{D}_L$ with $O(L^2)$ translates of the unit disk, which we denote $\overline{D}_1+\omega^L_{j,k}$.
 We now make the crucial observation that the functions $F_{\omega^L_{j,k}}$ satisfy the same assumptions as $F$, with uniform estimates.
 Hence, we can apply \eqref{eq_Fa} to each $F_{\omega^L_{j,k}}$ in lieu of $F$, and with help from \eqref{eq_then} and \eqref{eq_r} bound

+for a constant $c_3$.
+We note that \eqref{eq_le2} holds trivially for $0 \leq s < A/c_3$, provided that we choose, as we may, $c'>c/c_3^2$.
+We assume that $c_3 s \geq A$ and use \eqref{eq_Fa} to get

-where we used that $c_4^2s^2=\big((c_4s-A)+A \big)^2 \leq2 \big((c_4s-A)^2 + A^2\big)$. \end{proof}
+where we used that $c_3^2s^2=\big((c_3s-A)+A \big)^2 \leq2 \big((c_3s-A)^2 + A^2\big)$. \end{proof}